BrianRxm Coins on Television 109/135

 The programs were filmed on location, and provide a look at how some cities and towns appeared in the early 1960's.

-This episode is titled "Eleven The Hard Way" and was first broadcast on April 7, 1961.
+This episode is titled "Eleven, the Hard Way" and was first broadcast on April 7, 1961.

-It was filmed in Nevada at the former mining town of Virginia City and at the Mapes Hotel-Casino in Reno.
+The program was filmed in Nevada at the former mining town of Virginia City and at the Mapes Hotel-Casino in Reno.
 The Mapes Hotel has since been torn down.

 1. Program title